sophielansweeper/embedded-workflow-builder-docs/docs/building.md

 ### Changing step names and descriptions

 By default, steps are uniquely named after the action they invoke (so, they're named things like **CSV to JSON** or **Delete Object**).
-To override that default name, click the step and open the **Details** tab in the step configuration drawer.
+To override that default name, select the step in the %WORKFLOW% and then click the step's name in the configuration drawer.

 Like using descriptive variable names in a computer program, renaming steps allows you to give your steps descriptive names.
 Rather than `HTTP - PUT`, you could give your step a name like **Update Record in Acme**.